Cloud-Technology-Solutions/jiratime/README.md

 ## TODO

--   Running `jiratime` more than once per day results in multiple time logs for that day
 -   Convert to use `click` rather than `argparse` for a more featureful CLI
 -   Add an interactive mode